Morph-777/ModBridge/README.md

 Please read these Instructions, and also the instructions inside ModBridge.ini

+> ⚠️ Disable Steam Cloud saves for chosen games, im not sure if it will put different save files in there

 1. Compile your own EXE file or use the release version of ModBridge.exe
 2. Get ModBridge.ini from this Github
 3. **Put both files in the games EXE directory** (sometimes \game\bin\ or sth like that)